ncreasor/claude-usage/README.md

 Browsers
 - [x] Chrome
 - [x] Arc
+- [x] Brave
 - [ ] Safari
 - [ ] Firefox
-- [x] Brave

 Modes
 - [x] Subscription
-- [ ] Api
+- [ ] API

 OS
-- [x] MacOS
+- [x] macOS
 - [ ] Windows

 ## Contributing

-Issues and PRs welcome.
+Issues and PRs welcome — see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 If it's useful to you, a ⭐ genuinely helps other people find it.